Brain Mapping Therapy | Helping in the Addiction Recovery Process

 Brain mapping helps specialists understand the triggers that led to destructive behavior patterns in the first place.
 With this information at hand, they can design better treatment plans for their patients and help them overcome addiction.

 Windward Way continues to advance its therapies to encompass the larger body of evidence-based addiction science.
-We use these innovative addiction treatment methods to provide the most comprehensive care for men aged 18-45.
+We use these innovative addiction treatment methods to provide the most comprehensive care.
 One such methodology looks into how the brain is interconnected through a person’s unhealthy habits such as an addiction.

 A chronic addiction will impact a person’s neural pathways and brain mapping can get at the root causes behind the desire to pick up and use a substance.
 Translate: a person’s behaviors have been formed by the day-to-day habits he has acted on.
 Brain maps can isolate these root behaviors and reconfigure them by establishing new, healthier pathways to promote long-term recovery.